yashtibrewal/ticket_booking_demo/readme.md

 ### Local Setup Guide

-The mongodb server should be running locally
+> Note: The mongodb server should be running locally

+#### Method 1: Using web-pack-server
 For the frontend server

-1. cd into the `/client` repository
+1. `cd` into the `/client` repository
-2. npm install
+2. `npm install`
-3. npm run dev
+3. `npm run dev`

+Done.
+The local server is now running, and the link would be in cmd.

+#### Method 2: Using nginx

+To run it explicity at particular port.

+1. Install ngnix.
+2. Compule the server files using `npm run build`
+3. Update the nginx.conf file.
+Refer sampel file in the repository.
+4. Run nginx.
+5. The frontend static files will be served at http://localhost:3000

+Done.

 ## User Stories Covered